 2. Vesak Poya

-Commemorating the three important milestones in Buddha’s life- his birth, enlightenment and nirvana – Vesak Poya is one of the most prominent Buddhist festivals in Sri Lanka.
-Celebrations begin on a full moon day and continue up to a week, filling every home, street and shop with the magical light of colourful lanterns called Vesak kuudu, depicting the light of Buddha.
+Commemorating the three important milestones in Buddha’s life- his birth, enlightenment, and nirvana – Vesak Poya is one of the most prominent Buddhist festivals in Sri Lanka.
+Celebrations begin on a full moon day and continue up to a week, filling every home, street and shop with the magical light of colorful lanterns called Vesak kudu, depicting the light of Buddha.
 Cities like Colombo and Kandy sparkle with lit-up pandals displaying elaborate panels from the Jataka stories, while tiny clay lamps brighten up villages throughout the festivities of Vesak festival in Sri Lanka.

 When: full moon of May

 Where: Across the island, but celebrations in Colombo are on a grand scale.

 3. Kandy Esala Poya Perahera

 Another important one amongst religious festivals in Sri Lanka, The Festival of The Tooth pays homage to the sacred tooth relic of Buddha enshrined at the famous temple in Kandy.
 The grand celebrations include a spectacular procession of traditional dancers, drummers, and elephants dressed up in rich finery through the streets of the city every day for a week.
 The excitement, fervor and festivities on the last night must be seen to be believed.
 It is recommended to book a seat in advance through some local agencies to enjoy the spectacle in its full glory.